 Collection methods – guide for providers

-Each month Births, Deaths, and Marriages (BDM) sends National Collections and Reporting electronic death registration and electronic stillbirth information data (for the previous month’s registrations), Medical Certificates of Causes of Death (BDM 50 and BDM 167), and Coroners’ reports.
+Each month Births, Deaths, and Marriages (BDM) sends National Collections and Reporting electronic death registration and stillbirth registration data.
+The registration data is matched to Certificates of Causes of Death (HP4720 and HP4721), sent in by funeral directors, and coroners’ reports supplied by the Coronial Services Unit.

-Additional information on underlying cause of death is obtained from electronic hospital discharge data from the National Minimum Dataset (NMDS) and private hospital discharge returns, the New Zealand Cancer Registry (NZCR), the Department for Courts, the Police, the NZ Transport Agency, Water Safety NZ, Media Search, and from writing letters to certifying doctors, coroners, and medical records officers in public hospitals.
+Additional information on underlying cause of death is obtained from hospital discharge data in the National Minimum Dataset (NMDS), the New Zealand Cancer Registry (NZCR), the NZ Transport Agency, Water Safety NZ, the Internet, and from writing letters to certifying doctors, coroners, and medical records officers in public hospitals.

 Frequency of updates